COSHH Training

 Our accreditations mean you can be confident that we deliver high-quality, effective eLearning that forms part of a professional development programme.

-This course is SCORM compliant which means it can be integrated as part of your existing LMS or used as part of our SHINE learning management system.
+We pride ourselves on our extensive certification and accreditation.
+We’re CPD Certified and this course is SCORM compliant which means it can be integrated as part of your existing LMS or used as part of our SHINE learning management system.

 Learn more about our health and safety accreditations.